-1. Inability to invest and maintain the estate

-2. Potential negative impact on safety and quality/increased risk of harm

-3. Financial Special Measures

-4. Inability to pay suppliers/supply disruption 5.
-Increased cost of borrowing

-5. Increased cost of borrowing

-Key Controls What controls/systems, we have in place to assist in securing delivery of our Potential Sources of Assurance Where we can gain evidence that our controls/systems on which we are place reliance, are effective Risk Risk Tolerance Current Risk Score objective.
-Score Score Budgetary controls (income & expenditure) in place including virement authorisation, workforce control, monthly performance meetings and variance analysis.
-Internal Assurances Monthly reporting to Finance and Performance reports and the Board to reflect financial position.
-Separate reporting available to support assurances on the transformation Measures to mitigate financial risk overseen by Finance and Performance programme.
-Committee.
+Reference Number: BAF/04 Responsible Director(s): Director of Finance Aligned to Strategic Objectives: 3 and 4.
+Strategic Risk: The Trust fails to achieve a sustainable financial position and appropriate financial risk rating in line with the Single Oversight Framework Consequences of the Risk Materialising: 1.
+Inability to invest and maintain the estate 2.
+Potential negative impact on safety and quality/increased risk of harm 3.
+Financial Special Measures 4.
+Inability to pay suppliers/supply disruption 5.
+Increased cost of borrowing Key Controls Potential Sources of Assurance Initial Risk Current Likelihood x Annual Risk Score What controls/systems, we have in place to assist in securing delivery of our objective.
+Risk Tolerance Risk Score Score Risk Score Consequence 2018/19 2 019/20 Q3 Q4 Q1 Budgetary controls (income & expenditure) in place including virement authorisation, workforce control, monthly performance meetings and variance analysis.
+Monthly reporting to Finance and Performance reports and the Board to reflect financial position.
+Separate reporting available to support assurances on the transformation programme.
 Regular Performance Review meetings between Executives and Divisions.
-Using the Performance Accountability Framework (PAF) to provide assurance that action is taken to help ensure the delivery of objectives.
-Additional financial controls implemented in September 2019 to address significant financial variances for 2019/20.
+Using the Performance Accountability Framework (PAF) to provide assurance that action is taken to help ensure the delivery of objectives. financial variances for 2019/20.
 Financial objective included in individual appraisals.
 Setting of financial objectives in senior management appraisals.
 Financial Assurance Board in operation, a detailed review of all financial positions is ongoing.
-Briefings on risk Pipeline of schemes to reduce cost.
+Budget setting Financial Forecasts Briefings on risk Pipeline of schemes to reduce cost.
 Use of data sources (e.g. Model hospital data.) to drive improvement and mitigate deterioration.
 Evidencing the routine use of benchmarking data to drive positive change.
 Revised Performance Accountability Framework presented to the Finance and Performance Committee on 29 October 2018 and to the Operational Delivery Board on the 31 October 2018, with final approval by the Finance and Performance Committee at the end of November.
 Reinstatement of the monthly Finance Assurance Board (FAB) chaired by the Chief Executive.
 Attended by Executive and Finance colleagues to the financial position, forecast and SRCP performance.
 Monthly agency meeting.
 External Assurances External audit view on value for money.
 Model Hospital benchmarking (including cost per Weighted Activity Unit).
 ICS Led Theatre Productivity analysis.
-GIRFT Programme 16 12 20
+GIRFT Programme 16 12 20 5x4 20 20 20 20